Making wine means understanding how to deal with nature and its peculiarities. In all modesty.

 Depicting Styria in all its diversity and special features is not easy.
 Since 2018, the Südsteiermark DAC classification system has not only provided orientation, but also special quality.
 Since then, vineyard wines, local wines and regional wines have not only been limited to certain grape varieties associated with the respective location, but above all the commitment to manual work.
 More at www.steiermark.wine

 More than 15 years ago we started to take the first steps towards organic farming.
-Now we are in the transition phase to biodynamics.
+Today we farm biodynamically, since 2022 we belong to the Demeter Association and are a member of the respekt-BIODYN group.
 A logical step for us and a beginning without end.
 Every year we learn something new, observe nature and get closer to it bit by bit.
 We understand our company as a form of modern circular economy in which wine is part of an overall concept.
 Partnerships with horse and cattle farmers have just as much space here as the use of the own forest for energy generation.
 Wine as a way of life.

 Between 1974 and 1979 Alfred Wermut and Manfred Tement went to school together.
 Now forty years later a creative blend of both their cellars is reconnecting them.
 Alfred (ALois and manFRED).
 The new Vermouth from old friends.
 The base wines for this exceptional Vermouth from Manfred Tements cellar are classical, fruit driven and elegant.
 Alois Goelles is adding character and liveliness with the fine brandies he is known for.Mehr erfahren